mogamal1/Shell_scripts/README.md

-# Linux-Monitor
+# Shell_scripts
-by Mem-Oo
+by mogamal

-A Shell Script to Monitor Network, Disk Usage, Uptime, Load Average and RAM usage in Linux.
+A Shell Scripts to Monitor Network, Disk Usage, Uptime, Load Average and RAM usage in Linux. and more

 USAGE